PoisotLab/ms_network_prediction/manuscript.md

 have been proposed to measure binary-classifiers (see @tbl:validation, [@Gu2009EvaMea; @Drummond2006CosCur]) and are indicative of how well the model performs with regards to some aspect of accuracy, sensitivity, specificity and/or precision.
-Where, ultimately the choice of metric will depend on the intended use of the model.
+Ultimately the choice of metric will depend on the intended use of the model.

 | Name                      | Value | Success         | Description                                                   |